WordPress Change PHP Version: How to Do It in Under 5 Minutes

 define('WP_DEBUG_DISPLAY', false);

-Make sure you replace x with a higher value than the existing one.
+Make sure you replace 256M with a value higher than what you currently have.

 Parting thoughts